Kunalsingh200/StudyNotion/README.md

 ## System Architecture

-The Study Aura EdTech platform consists of three main components: the front-end, the back-end, and the database.
+The StudyNotion EdTech platform consists of three main components: the front-end, the back-end, and the database.
 The platform follows a client-server architecture, with the front-end serving as the client and the back-end and database serving as the server.

 ### Front-end